Student Visa Responsibilities

-Students with a Tier 4 visa have certain conditions and responsibilities attached to their stay in the UK.
-If you have a Tier 4 visa it is very important that you understand and abide by your specific visa conditions.
+Students with a Student or Tier 4 visa have certain conditions and responsibilities attached to their stay in the UK.
+If you have a Student or Tier 4 visa it is very important that you understand and abide by your specific visa conditions.

-If you have a Tier 4 visa please familiarise yourself with the following requirements.
+If you have a Student or Tier 4 visa please familiarise yourself with the following requirements.

 Registering with the Police